open-cogsci/osdoc/content/19-boks.md

 	./unittest led buttons photodiode latency commspeed

-Furthermore, you can test your Boks in OpenSesame using the `boks_test.openseame` file included with the Boks source code.
+Furthermore, you can test your Boks in OpenSesame using the `boks_test.opensesame` file included with the Boks source code.

 Update firmware {#firmware}
 ---------------